Interdisciplinary Studies: Women's & Gender Studies Bachelor of Arts degree

 Jeffry J. Iovannone, Coordinator

-MISSION STATEMENT: SUNY Fredonia's Women's & Gender Studies Program empowers students to explore gender in theoretical and practical ways, inside and outside the traditional classroom.
+MISSION STATEMENT: Fredonia's Women's & Gender Studies Program empowers students to explore gender in theoretical and practical ways, inside and outside the traditional classroom.
 This program provides interdisciplinary knowledge and skills enabling students to work for social justice and global change in ways that are meaningful to them.

 To teach and learn about issues related to women, gender, and sexuality (and their connection to systems of domination) through a historical, interdisciplinary, and global framework;